-And although bright color is often associated with being a sort of primitive, wild, folk-art aesthetic, and therefore black and white would seem the serious and civilized alternative, color is not just wild, frivolous, and primitive.
+And although bright colour is often associated with being a sort of primitive, wild, folk-art aesthetic, and therefore black and white would seem the serious and civilized alternative, colour is not just wild, frivolous, and primitive.

-In fact, we are seeing a clear increase in the use of color in the broad design world.
+In fact, we are seeing a clear increase in the use of colour in the broad design world.

-We see more color in commercial and residential architecture, interior design, art and installations, events, retail and hospitality.
-We also see more color in products — from aircraft to fashion to everyday items — and in marketing and communications as well.
+We see more colour in commercial and residential architecture, interior design, art and installations, events, retail and hospitality.
+We also see more colour in products — from aircraft to fashion to everyday items — and in marketing and communications as well.

-The recent super-enthusiastic online reaction to the redesign of the logo of the City of Melbourne in Australia is a good example of this.
+The recent super-enthusiastic online reaction to the redesign of the logo of the City of Melbourne is a good example of this.
 People are interested and they do see the difference.
 When did people last get that excited about a city logo?
-Disneyland’s soon-to-open World of Color and the Dubai Fountain are also great examples of what technology and color are bringing to entertainment experiences.
+Disneyland’s soon-to-open World of Colour and the Dubai Fountain are also great examples of what technology and color are bringing to entertainment experiences.

-We are hard-wired to notice and react to color, and marketers (and Pantone and the Color Marketing Group) and psychologists have long known this.
-Children generally love bright colors.
-Fast-food restaurants use bright colors because they want us to notice, grab and go.
+We are hard-wired to notice and react to colour, and marketers (and Pantone and the Colour Marketing Group) and psychologists have long known this.
+Children generally love bright colours.
+Fast-food restaurants use bright colours because they want us to notice, grab and go.
 Red is stop, green is go.
-Colors affect and express our everyday lives, even when we don’t notice it.
+Colours affect and express our everyday lives, even when we don’t notice it.

-Throughout history, color has expressed and represented status, religion, origin, feelings and many other things, and its use has been dependent on resources.
-To be able to afford clothing or other possessions in certain colors meant you were wealthier than most, as some ingredients to produce specific colors were not available everywhere.
+Throughout history, colour has expressed and represented status, religion, origin, feelings and many other things, and its use has been dependent on resources.
+To be able to afford clothing or other possessions in certain colours meant you were wealthier than most, as some ingredients to produce specific colours were not available everywhere.

-As we have seen so vividly in the widely circulated “color wheel” by David McCandless and Always with Honor, different colors mean different things in various cultures.
-And apparently, people from warm climates respond favorably to warm colors while northerners like cooler colors.
+As we have seen so vividly in the widely circulated ‘colour wheel‘ by David McCandless and Always with Honor, different colours mean different things in various cultures.
+And apparently, people from warm climates respond favorably to warm colors while northerners like cooler colours.

-Perhaps it was the recessionary economy that enticed designers to use more color, and attracted the rest of us to it.
-Whatever the underlying reasons, we see more color and we love it. - Tuija Seipell
+Perhaps it was the recessionary economy that enticed designers to use more colour, and attracted the rest of us to it.
+Whatever the underlying reasons, we see more colour and we love it. – Tuija Seipell

 Brands wanting to see ideas and concepts about how to use colour effectively, contact our marketing agency, ACCESS AGENCY.